VPS Setup Master Guide

-📦 Initial System Update
+Initial System Update

-Update package list and upgrade system
+Update package list & upgrade

 apt update && apt upgrade -y